techlore/go-incognito/Scripts/Section 2/4_ Erasing Your Online Identity.md

 Equifax suffer from this leak, but they profited from it through services like Lifelock.
 URGHH

+**Albine is a service shown in the lesson to automatically remove your information from people-searching websites.
+Please be aware this is NOT the only product that offers this service.
+For example, https://www.privacyduck.com offers this functionality as well.**

 [Queue Outro Promos]

 That’s going to wrap up erasing your online identity.
 It’s very difficult to cover